Okay, we lied!

 “For every customer who bothers to complain, 20 other customers remain silent”, they say.
 Customer feedback surveys every six months shouldn’t be the only time you reach out to your customers.
 Keep them actively engaged and remind them of your brand every now and then.
 Don’t overdo it and find your emails land in the spam bin.
 Strike that precocious balance where your customers wouldn’t mind your emails, and even look forward to them.

 You can eliminate the chances of your customers forgetting you by organizing campaigns, coming up with giveaway contests, having an active social presence, or with good PR.
+Market research surveys is another win-win solution to remind your customers that your brand exists and that you care.
 If they remember you, they are more prone to respond positively to a feedback request.
 Be a friend to your customers!

 2. Transparency Invites Transparency